kshmir/aimage/README.md

 ### Basics

-Here is the most basic way to use the ImageManager, note that this can NOT be used from the main UI thread; this way of using the manager is blocking and Android does not let you use the network from the UI thread.
+Here is the most basic way to use the ImageManager, note that this **cannot** be used from the main UI thread.
+This method is blocking, and it uses network operations to download images that aren't cached, which Android does not let you do on the main thread.

 ```java
 ImageManager manager = new ImageManager(this);